Blackjack tips guide

 Blackjack books offer fundamental strategy

 Blackjack strategy books and charts are designed to inform players on exactly how to act in any possible situation.
 For some players, such strategy charts and books are discounted because they feel it removes the element of decision making.
 Making such a choice could be considered a poor move.
-The dealer must follow strict rules about how and when to play their the hand - rules based upon the probabilities of winning.
-So, why shouldn’t players do the same?
+The dealer must follow strict rules about how and when to play their hand - rules based upon the probabilities of winning.
+So players may also try out different strategies to determine how they can boost their winning chances.

 The odds always favour the house, so playing with a strategy based on probability will give you a better chance to reduce the house edge and give yourself a better chance to win.
 Of course, you must bear in mind that odds and probabilities change from version to version of blackjack and often from casino to casino.
 It’s always best to research the game at hand before committing to a strategy.